 The links below explain city policy on how we decide whether a building project is a substantial improvement under FEMA regulations.
 Also provided is a template worksheet to assist you in calculating whether your project meets this definition.
 This worksheet provides only a preliminary determination.
 The Engineering Division will make the final decision after reviewing plans submitted with the building permit application.

-If the project is a substantial improvement, then it will need to bring the whole structure into compliance with current FEMA standards and the city's Flood Damage Prevention Ordinance (Menlo Park Municipal Code 12.42.51 and 12.42.52).
+If the project is a substantial improvement, then it will need to bring the whole structure into compliance with current FEMA standards and the City's Flood Damage Prevention Ordinance (Municipal Code §§ 12.42.51 and 12.42.52).